Book Review:

 hold back or pull any punches.
 Canned Heat drummer Fito

-de la Palma, with co-writers T.W. and Marlane McGarry, tells
+de la Parra, with co-writers T.W. and Marlane McGarry, tells

 the whole story of his over three decades with the band.